Guinea braces for long-delayed parliamentary vote

 “Guinea is in danger, but the strings are being pulled abroad,” he said, without giving any further details.

 “But we will not accept it if the conditions on voting day are not right,” opposition leader Toure said.
-The opposition has long accused the election commission of favoring Conde.
+The opposition has long accused the election commission of favouring Conde.

 Africa Practice, a UK-based consulting firm, forecast that Conde’s RPG would secure 45 seats, Diallo’s UFDG 42 seats, while Toure’s UFR would win 9 seats.